sensu/sensu-docs-legacy/source/docs/0.22/installation-guide.md

-Upon the completion of the first five (5) steps in this guide, you &ndash; the user &ndash; should have a fully functional Sensu installation, with one or more Sensu clients reporting [keepalives](clients) (Sensu's built-in "heartbeat" mechanism) back to the Sensu server, _and_ a web-based Sensu dashboard providing visibility into the health of your infrastructure.
+Upon the completion of the first five (5) steps in this guide, you &ndash; the user &ndash; should have a fully functional Sensu installation, with one or more Sensu clients reporting [keepalives][7] (Sensu's built-in "heartbeat" mechanism) back to the Sensu server, _and_ a web-based Sensu dashboard providing visibility into the health of your infrastructure.

-Once you have  a fully functional Sensu installation, you will be encouraged to move on to the  [Getting Started Guide](getting-started-guide), which will introduce you to  Sensu's four primary building blocks (Checks, Handlers, Filters, and Mutators).
+Once you have  a fully functional Sensu installation, you will be encouraged to move on to the  [Getting Started Guide][8], which will introduce you to  Sensu's four primary building blocks (Checks, Handlers, Filters, and Mutators).
 But let's not get ahead of ourselves...

 ### Installation requirements